paulio11/P3-Hangman-Python-Terminal-Game/README.md

 [Back to top 🔺](#hangman---python-terminal-game)

 ## Credits and Acknowledgements

 ### Text
+- This project contains a list of Disney movies, and Pokémon names, all belong to their respective owners Disney and The Pokémon Company.

 ### Images
+- A single image is used in this project.
+See [above](#).

 ### Code
+- Information provided in [this thread](https://stackoverflow.com/questions/30076145/how-to-sort-list-of-lists-by-highest-number) on Stack Overflow was used to sort data pulled from my scoreboard spreadsheet.
+- Information provided in [this thread](https://stackoverflow.com/questions/44307988/find-all-occurrences-of-a-character-in-a-string) on Stack Overflow was used to find all the occurrences of the guessed letter in the game word.
+- Information provided in [this thread](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) on Stack Overflow was used to better understand how to clear the terminal window.

 ### Acknowledgements
+Thanks to my mentor [Oluwaseun Owonikoko](https://github.com/seunkoko) and the students from class June 2022 for their help and suggestions throughout the project.

 [Back to top 🔺](#hangman---python-terminal-game)